 The villa you chose is no longer available for rental from us but we have a portfolio of Elite Havens in various locations around South East Asia for you to choose from.
 Alternatively feel free to send us an enquiry and it'll be our pleasure to help you find the perfect villa for your next holiday.

-Brand new, super stylish and supremely comfortable, Birchwood is a three-bedroom chalet set in a peaceful and picturesque locale, overlooking woodlands in Niseko Village, just minutes from Niseko Village Ski Resort.
+Super stylish and supremely comfortable, Birchwood Chalet is a three-bedroom chalet set in a peaceful and picturesque locale, overlooking woodlands in Niseko Village, just minutes from Niseko Village Ski Resort.

 The spacious open-plan living area creates a cheerful communal space right in the centre of the chalet.
 After an action-packed day on the slopes, or hiking scenic mountain trails, gather at the elegant wooden dining table to share meals and stories.
 Or you may be content to simply gaze out of the large picture windows that frame soothing forest views – and watch the snowfall in the winter months, or the birchwood bloom in the spring.